-- School-Age Residents Classified as Having Disabilities: The number of school-age (ages 6-21) residents in the district who are classified as having disabilities, divided by the total district-resident school-age population (including public school pupils, nonpublic school pupils and pupils receiving only home instruction), expressed as a percentage, December 1, 1999.
+- School-Age Residents Classified as Having Disabilities: The number of school-age (ages 6-21) residents in the district who are classified as having disabilities, divided by the total district-resident school-age population (including public school students, nonpublic school students, and students receiving only home instruction), expressed as a percentage, December 1, 2001.
 Source: School District Report of the Number of Students with Disabilities (PD-1) and the Basic Educational Data System (BEDS).
-Additional information may be obtained in Part II, Section 1 and Part III, Section 7 of the Statewide Profile of the Educational System. - Portion of the Day in Settings Apart from General Education: A display of the percentage of students with disabilities who spend various portions of their school day in settings outside of general education classrooms, December 1, 1999.
+Additional information can be found in Part II, Section 1 and Part III, Section 7 of the Statewide Profile of the Educational System. - Portion of the Day in Settings Apart from General Education: A display of the percentage of students with disabilities who spend various portions of their school day in settings outside of general-education classrooms, December 1, 2001.
 Source: Required Report of the Number of Students with Disabilities Provided Special Education in Regular School-based Programs and in Separate Settings (PD-4).
-Additional information may be obtained in Part II, Section 1 and Part III, Section 7 of the Statewide Profile of the Educational System. - Total Count of Students with Disabilities: The total count of school-age (ages 6-21) residents of the district who are classified as having a disability, including those attending public and nonpublic schools and those receiving only home instruction, December 1, 1999.
+Additional information can be found in Part II, Section 1 and Part III, Section 7 of the Statewide Profile of the Educational System.

+- Total Count of Students with Disabilities: The total count of school-age (ages 6-21) residents of the district who are classified as having a disability, including those attending public and nonpublic schools and those receiving only home instruction, December 1, 2001.
 Source: School District Report of the Number of Students with Disabilities (PD-1).
-Additional information may be obtained in Part II, Section 1 and Part III, Section 7 of the Statewide Profile of the Educational System. - Exiting Students with Disabilities: The number of students with disabilities, ages 14 to 21, who exited special education or secondary education programs between July 1, 1999 and June 30, 2000.
-Data are shown for three classes of special education exiters: 1) Regents/Local Diplomas-students with disabilities who received local diplomas or local diplomas with Regents endorsements, 2) IEP/local certificate-students with disabilities who received either Individualized Education Program (IEP) diplomas or local certificates, and 3) Dropouts-students with disabilities who left school without having received a diploma or certificate, were ages 14-21, did not return to a general education program, did not die, and did not transfer to another school.
+Additional information can be found in Part II, Section 1 and Part III, Section 7 of the Statewide Profile of the Educational System. - Exiting Students with Disabilities: The number of students with disabilities, ages 14 to 21, who exited special-education or secondary-education programs between July 1, 2001 and June 30, 2002.
+Data are shown for three classes of special-education exiters: 1) Regents/Local Diplomas students with disabilities who received local diplomas or local diplomas with Regents endorsements, 2) IEP/local certificate students with disabilities who received either Individualized Education Program (IEP) diplomas or local certificates, and 3) Dropouts students with disabilities who left school without having received a diploma or certificate, were age 14-21, did not return to a general-education program, did not die, and did not transfer to another school.
 Source: Office of Vocational and Educational Services for Individuals with Disabilities (VESID).
-Additional information may be obtained in Part III, Section 7 of the Statewide Profile of the Educational System.
+Additional information can be found in Part III, Section 7 of the Statewide Profile of the Educational System.